Lassie

 Katt utomhus

-Rat and mouse poison toxic for cats
+Rat and mouse poison is toxic to cats

 There are two categories of rat and mouse poison that cause different types of symptoms.